nuxt-modules/cloudinary/docs/content/2.components/CldMediaLibrary.md

-# CldMediaGallery.vue
+# CldMediaLibrary.vue

 ---

-The CldMediaGallery creates a media gallery element that uses an instance of the [Cloudinary Product Gallery Widget](https://cloudinary.com/documentation/media_library_widget) to give you an easy way to add product gallery component to your Nuxt app.
+The CldMediaLibrary creates a media gallery element that uses an instance of the [Cloudinary Media Library Widget](https://cloudinary.com/documentation/media_library_widget) to give you an easy way to add media librarry component to your Nuxt app.

 ## Basic Usage